 Read more: What to say to a coworker who has cancer

 Cancer is scary, I know.
 But it’s even scarier when you don’t understand why you’re being stuffed into an MRI tube or getting some weird contraption implanted into your chest before chemo.
 And it can be deadly if you don’t understand that it’s essential you take a certain pill every day or go back to your oncologist every few months even after treatment’s over to make sure the cancer stays away.

 I’ve found the more I learned about cancer, the more empowered and less frightened I felt.
 And somewhere along the line, a funny thing happened.
 The fog cleared and I began to understand more and more of the confusing cancer-speak.

 That’s what I call a good outcome.

 5 tips for talking to your doctor about cancer

 First, you’re overwhelmed by a cancer diagnosis.
 Then comes the crazy word salad of cancer-speak.
-Here are some tips to help you cut through all the confusion and communicate with your doctors:
+Here are some tips to help you cut through all the confusion when talking to your doctor about cancer: